-In some areas, sales prices used to determine affordability are very low, probably the result of lack of credit access, forcing sellers to sell for whatever cash might be offered regardless of how much the house may be worth.
+In some areas, sales prices are very low, probably the result of lack of credit access forcing sellers to sell for whatever cash might be offered regardless of how much the house may be worth.

-Affordability constraints due to below-average incomes can be addressed through housing strategies and solutions which, propose creative financing tools and techniques can reduce financial barriers (such as down payments, interest rates and principal requirements) as well as unlocking equity, rather than simply trying to push costs down.
+Affordability constraints, due to below-average incomes, can be addressed through housing strategies and solutions that propose creative financing tools and techniques which can reduce financial barriers (such as down-payments, interest rates and principal requirements) as well as unlocking equity rather than simply trying to push costs down.